-Our Employment Law Attorneys Help People in Missouri and Kansas Get Justice
+Our Wrongful Termination Lawyers Help People in Kansas City Get Justice

 In Missouri, which is an at-will employment state, an employer is not legally required to provide a cause for dismissal.
 This does not mean, however, that an employer can fire an employee for any reason, and there are many circumstances under which an employer is legally barred from terminating employment.